 Assemblyman Magnarelli is leading the fight to redevelop and revitalize our neighborhoods in Syracuse and our urban cores across the State.
-As Chair of the Assembly Committee on Local Governments, he has sponsored and passed legislation in Albany that is giving city, town and village leaders more tools to combat abandoned properties, code violations and other forms of blight.
+Previously, as Chair of the Assembly Committee on Local Governments, he sponsored and passed legislation in Albany that is giving city, town and village leaders more tools to combat abandoned properties, code violations and other forms of blight.
 He also took the lead on funding programs intended to redevelop our downtowns.

 Land Banks